ibm-cloud-architecture/governed-ml-ops/README.md

 ### Model Monitoring in Production Environment:
 `Run the notebooks below in sequence for the Model which have been pushed to production.`

   - 8.a.
+Sending Scoring requests in Production Environment:
+    - 8.a.1.
+Instructions are provided in the notebook named `Send Scoring Requests from Virtualized Data` pre-loaded in your validation/production project.

-Instructions are provided in the notebook named `Sending Mult.
-Scoring Req. to Deployment` pre-loaded in your validation/production project.
+    - 8.a.2.
+(Optional) Instructions are provided in the notebook named `Sending Mult.
+Scoring Req. to Deployment` pre-loaded in your validation/production project which is sending random scoring requests to the productionized model.

   - 8.b.
 [Model Monitoring in Production Environment](./Model_Monitoring_Production/2.%20Model%20Monitoring%20in%20Production%20Env..ipynb)